shirlevav/NielsenClasses/README.md

 # NielsenClasses
-Magma code for enumerating (straight) Nielsen Classes of M_23 associated to class tuples of the form (C1,C2,C3,C4).
+Magma code for enumerating (straight inner) Nielsen classes of class tuples of the form (C1, C2, C3) or (C1,C2,C3,C4).